skip to main content

 This group is designed to help students increase awareness of their personal reactions to stressors, learn anxiety management techniques, practice breathing and relaxation exercises, and gain support from others.

 This support group will examine the many factors that contribute to depression and the ways depression may interfere with academic performance, relationships, self-esteem, and overall satisfaction with life.
+This group will draw material from the Mindfulness Based Cognitive Therapy approach developed by Teasdale, Williams, and Segal.

 Note: If you are having thoughts of suicide, please consult with a University Health Services Counselor on an individual basis first and determine if this group is right for you.